york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 export const updateMessage = async (message) => {}
 ```

 You'll notice at the top of the file that we've commented out the `helloWorldContract` object.
-Later in this tutorial, we will uncomment this object and instantiate our smart contract in this variable, which we will then export into our `HelloWorld.js` component.
+Later in this exercise, we will uncomment this object and instantiate our smart contract in this variable, which we will then export into our `HelloWorld.js` component.

 The four unimplemented functions after our `helloWorldContract` object do the following: